-A deeply discounted educational opportunity available only to lawyers admitted to the Virginia Bar in 2015 and 2016, not previously licensed elsewhere.
-Includes: 1.
-A 6-credit online seminar designed exclusively for new lawyers at a discounted price of $95:
+A deeply discounted educational opportunity available only to lawyers admitted to the Virginia Bar in 2016 and 2017, not previously licensed elsewhere.
+1. A 6-credit online seminar designed exclusively for new lawyers at a discounted price of $95:

-Fill your briefcase with the wisdom and experience of scores of Virginia legal experts:
+Fill your briefcase with the wisdom and experience of scores of Virginia legal experts for just $95:

 - A 6-credit online seminar designed exclusively for new lawyers for just $95

 - Registrants will be given the opportunity to attend one of Virginia CLE®’s cornerstone live-on-site annual seminars for an additional $25

 2. BONUS!
 Registrants will receive a coupon to attend one of Virginia CLE®'s cornerstone live-on-site annual seminars for just $25:

 - Forming and Maintaining an Effective Attorney-Client Team

 - Writing Well